Scord of Brouster

 The Scord of Brouster is one of the earliest Neolithic farm sites in Shetland, Scotland.
-It has been dated to 2220 BC with a time window of 80 years on either side.
+It has been dated to around 2220 BC with a time window of 80 years on either side.
 It comprises three houses, several fields surrounded by walls, and a cairn.
-A sign by the Scord of Brouster states that the climate of Shetland became wetter towards 1500 BC, and that peat forming near the fields eventually forced the farmers to permanently abandon the site.
+A sign by the Scord of Brouster states that the climate of Shetland became wetter around 1500 BC, and that peat forming near the fields eventually forced the farmers to permanently abandon the site.
 The site was excavated by Alasdair Whittle in the late 1970s, because he wanted investigate on early agricultural settlement in Britain in a remote part of the country, unspoilt by modern development.

 Site

 The Scord of Brouster has three oval-shaped houses.
 The first house is oriented so that its long axis is parallel to the northwest–southeast axis, and it is around 43 ft long and 34 ft wide.
 It has an entrance at its southeastern end and six recesses.
 The second house is around 35 ft long and 27 ft wide.
 It is more kidney-shaped than the first house, and it has only two recesses rather than six, of which one, 2 m long, may be a sleeping area.
 Like the second house, the third house is around 35 ft long and 27 ft wide.